natalie-harris/GPT-Parser/docs/source/tutorials/library_analysis_tutorial.rst

       output_response_column='Summarized Dilemma'
    )

-Add this prompt to the ``add_chatgpt_module()`` call:
+Add this prompt and end message to the ``add_chatgpt_module()`` call:

 .. code-block:: python

    prompt="You are a machine that summarizes dilemmas.
 Your role is to receive chunks of text from books and summarize them, specifically focusing on presenting the specific ethical dilemma given to the main character.
 When given a piece of text, carefully identify and extract the core ethical issue at play for the main character, ensuring to maintain neutrality and not to impose any external judgement.
 Your goal is to present the ethical dilemma in a clear, concise, and understandable manner, making it accessible to the user without requiring them to read the full text.
 Avoid spoilers outside of the ethical dilemma and ask for clarification if the text is too ambiguous or if the ethical dilemma isn't immediately apparent.
-Tailor your responses to highlight the complexity of the ethical dilemma, encouraging thoughtful reflection."
+Tailor your responses to highlight the complexity of the ethical dilemma, encouraging thoughtful reflection.", end_message="\n***END OF TEXT, BEGIN SUMMARY OF ETHICAL DILEMMA***\n"

 Then we'll add a dataframe to store the responses:

 .. code-block:: python

-   pipeline.add_df('Summarized Dilemmas', dest_folder=output_data_path)
+   pipeline.add_df('Summarized Dilemmas')

 Identification of Ethical Dilemmas ..................................